hashirshoaeb/FYP-Manager/README.md

 - Student can invite other students to make team.
 - Teacher can approve one student for one project.
 - Teacher can create project.
-- One who create project will be the supervisor for that porject.
+- Teacher who create project will be the supervisor for that project.
-- Supervisor can send invitation to other teachers to be the co supercisor for his project.
+- Supervisor can send invitation to other teachers to be the co supervisor for his project.

-who can add and set milestones? who can schedule meetings?
+- Team leader can set milestones.
+- There will be an "issues" tab, where students and teachers can discuss issue,
+- Anyone can raise issue.

 ## what Platform/Dependencies should I use?